Kinetoplast: Structure

 The kinetoplast contains circular DNA in two forms, maxicircles and minicircles.
 Maxicircles are between 20 and 40kb in size and there are a few dozen per kinetoplast.
 There are several thousand minicircles per kinetoplast and they are between 0.5 and 1kb in size.
 Maxicircles encode the typical protein products needed for the mitochondria which is encrypted.
 Herein lies the only known function of the minicircles - producing guide RNA (gRNA) to decode this encrypted maxicircle information, typically through the insertion or deletion of uridine residues.
 The network of maxicircles and minicircles are catenated to form a planar network that resembles chain mail.
 Reproduction of this network then requires that these rings be disconnected from the parental kinetoplast and subsequently reconnected in the daughter kinetoplast.
 This unique mode of DNA replication may inspire potential drug targets.

 The best studied kDNA structure is that of Crithidia fasciculata, a catenated disk of circular kDNA maxicircles and minicircles, most of which are not supercoiled.
 Exterior to the kDNA disk but directly adjacent are two complexes of proteins situated 180˚ from each other and are involved in minicircle replication.
+The network topology of kinetoplast DNA is primarily understood from experiments on C. fasciculata, based on gel electrophersis of kinetoplasts that have been broken down by restriction enzymes.
+These experiments indicate that each minicircle is linked to three on average, and that the crystal lattice structure most consistent with the data is the honeycomb lattice.
+More recent studies based on atomic force microscopy have corroborated the trivalent connectivity, but have shown that the structure is highly disordered.